- University >

 The Great Transformation - An Introduction to the Art of Social Change

-prof Dr. Uwe Schneidewind, President of the Wuppertal Institute for Climate, Environment and Energy -
+Prof. Dr. Uwe Schneiderwind, President of the Wuppertal Institute for Climate, Environment and Energy -

 Shaping the future together – for students and the region

-prof Dr. Matthias Willems, President of the Technical University of Central Hesse - discussion
+Prof. Dr. Matthias Willems, President of the Technische Hochschule Mittelhessen - discussion

 When looking at the upcoming change processes, the Wuppertal Institute calls for a radically new perspective: the sustainability turnaround must become a creative and creative project.
 It's about a new form of "future art" that makes people want to change and doesn't shy away from major critical questions, such as those about the future of our economic system.
 This places new demands on all social actors, especially science and research.

-The President of the Wuppertal Institute, Prof. Dr. In his lecture on the book "The Great Transformation", Uwe Schneidewind makes it clear what these new tasks look like and how the energy and resource transition can succeed just as much as a fundamental transformation of our cities, our mobility and our food supply.
-"The book wants to encourage politics, civil society, companies and each and every one of us to become artists of the future," emphasizes Schneidewind.
+The President of the Wuppertal Institute, Prof. Dr. In his lecture on the book “The Great Transformation”, Uweschneidewind makes it clear what these new tasks look like and how the energy and resource transition can be just as successful as a fundamental transformation of our cities, our mobility and our food supply.
+“The book wants to encourage politics, civil society, companies and each and every one of us to become artists of the future,” emphasizesschneidewind.

-How the Technische Hochschule Mittelhessen perceives its social responsibility, its President Prof. Dr. Matthias Willems in his lecture "Shaping the future together - for students and the region".
-In the sense of the lecture series, he will show that the THM cannot save the world, but that it makes very specific contributions in practical research and teaching when it comes to solving specific problems.
+How the Technische Hochschule Mittelhessen assumes its social responsibility is addressed by its President Prof. Dr. Matthias Willems in his lecture “Shaping the future together – for students and the region”.
+In the spirit of the lecture series, he will show that THM cannot save the world, but that it makes very specific contributions to practical research and teaching when it comes to solving concrete problems.

 Me first!
 Or is it committed?
 (May 22, 2019)